Seiichi Naruse: Visit to the U.S.A and Europe (1916–1918)

 Meanwhile, he moved to Boston, where he took literary courses at Boston University and worked part-time as an explainer of ukiyo-e at the Museum of Fine Arts, Boston.
 Both in New York and in Boston, he was greatly impressed with real paintings and sculptures of the great masters, which he had only seen in books in Japan.
 In his college days, he often put in an order at the bookstore for foreign books such as "Collected Drawings of Aubrey Beardsley".
 His favorites in museums in New York were Millet, Goya, Chavanne, Rembrant and Rodin.
 He often wrote about his exciting experiences to his friends in Japan.

 In March 1918, he set sail from New York for Europe at the risk of being attacked by German U-boats, hoping to do volunteer work for the Red Cross.
 He arrived safely in Paris, but as the artillery fire from Germany became severe, he was evacuated to Ryon.
 It was not until in the middle of July that he crossed the French border into Switzerland.
 In Geneva, in a small island on the lake Leman, he happened to visit a statue of Jean-Jacques Rousseau, whose philosophy would become a longterm subject of Naruse's research.
 He finally met Romain Rolland in Villeneuve.
 He stayed there for about 3 weeks.
 Day in, day out, they discussed literature and culture both in the East and the West.
 Naruse gave a full account of the actual situation of Japan in those days.
 They foretold the outbreak of the Pacific War between America and Japan.
 We now know the details of their discussions, because Rolland wrote down every single word that Naruse told him in his "Journal des Années de Guerre" (November, 1916～1918), (Éditions Albin Michel, Paris).
-Unfortunately, the Journal was published in 1952, 34 years after their meeting in Villeneuve, 12 years after Naruse's death.
+The journal was published in 1952, 34 years after their meeting in Villeneuve, 12 years after Naruse's death.
 On his way home from Switzerland, Naruse stayed in Pairs for a while, where he luckily encountered with the victory celebration of the World War I. He wrote his impression of it to Rolland and for a Japanese newspaper, Jiji shinpō(時事新報).
 Soon after he got home, he decided on researching into French literature as his lifework instead of writing novels.

 Life in Paris (1921–1925)

 In February 1919, he married Fukuko Kawasaki, a daughter of Yoshitarō Kawasaki, granddaughter of Shōzō Kawasaki (Kawasaki Shōzō).
 Shōzō Kawasaki was the founder of the Kawasaki Shipbuilding Company (川崎造船); Yoshitarō Kawasaki was the vice president of it.
-In 1921, Seiichi took Fukuko with him to live in Paris, where he settled down to work on literary researches at the Sorbonne(University of Paris), in literary salons as their members and under private tutors.
+In 1921, Seiichi took Fukuko with him to live in Paris, where he settled down to work on literary researches at the Sorbonne (University of Paris), in literary salons as their members and under private tutors.